Differentially Private Joint Independence Test: Differentially Private dHSIC

-\end{proposition} Before proceeding to the next part, several remarks are in order.
-To facilitate our discussion, denote $K_0=\prod_{j=1}^dK^j$ and assume it is a fixed number. \begin{itemize} \item The bound assumption holds for a wide class of kernels including the popular Gaussian kernel $k(x,y) = e^{-\nu\|x-y\|^2_2}$ and the Laplacian kernel $k(x, y)=e^{-\nu\|x-y\|_1}$ for $\nu>0$.
-For the two kernels, they are naturally bounded as $0\leq k(x,y)\leq 1$.
-Some kernels may be unbounded in the natural domain, such as linear kernel and polynomial kernel.
-For these kernel, the bound assumption may hold as the domain can be a subset of the natural domain.
-For example, when investigating the associations between single nucleotide polymorphisms (SNPs), the value of $x$ is restricted to $\{0,1,2\}$, leading to linear kernel bounded between $0$ and $4$.
+The bound assumption holds for a wide class of kernels including the popular Gaussian kernel $k(x,y) = e^{-\nu\|x-y\|^2_2}$ and the Laplacian kernel $k(x, y)=e^{-\nu\|x-y\|_1}$ for $\nu>0$, which are naturally bounded as $0\leq k(x,y)\leq 1$.
+Some kernels, such as the linear and polynomial kernels, are unbounded on their natural domains but may become bounded on restricted domains.
+For example, in single nucleotide polymorphism association studies, $x\in\{0,1,2\}$, so the linear kernel is bounded between $0$ and $4$.